New restaurant opens in northwest Fresno, city officials hope more will come

-Xheng is the buffet manager at the Golden Harbor, a new restaurant that opened on Monday in the former Drexel Heritage building along Shaw avenue.

-Xheng says with a state highway nearby, and a steady flow of drivers, it's the perfect place to serve up some meals
+Xheng says with Highway 99 nearby, and a steady flow of drivers, it's the perfect place to serve up some meals.

 "We decided to expand north and saw there were a lot of vacant buildings around here, so we thought it'd be a good place to start a new business.
 Our goal is to serve the community good authentic Chinese food as well as other cuisines," says Xheng.